kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ### Reference Integration Examples: JobSet (Multi-Level)

-This section provides **non-normative reference examples** demonstrating how a complex, multi-level composite controller (such as `JobSet`) can integrate with the Workload-Aware Scheduling (WAS) building blocks and the `workloadbuilder` library.
+This section provides **non-normative reference examples** demonstrating how a complex, multi-level composite controller (such as `JobSet`) can integrate with the Workload-aware Scheduling (WAS) building blocks and the `workloadbuilder` library.

 These examples prove the viability and flexibility of the library for hierarchical workloads.
 The